Four Cases for the History Books: Judge Andrew Peck’s Landmark Rulings

 - Rio Tinto PLC v.
 Vale S.A., et al., 2015 WL 872294 (S.D.N.Y., Mar.
 2, 2015).
 In this ruling – which Judge Peck himself labeled as “Da Silva Moore Revisited” – he once again returned to declaring black letter law.
 As he put it, “[i]n the three years since Da Silva Moore, the case law has developed to the point that it is now black letter law that where the producing party wants to utilize TAR for document review, courts will permit it.”
 Ahead of his time, once again.

 - Hyles v.
 City of New York, et al., No. 10 Civ.
 3119 (AT) (AJP) (S.D.N.Y., Aug.
 1, 2016).
 In Hyles – the final ruling in Judge Peck’s “TAR Trilogy,” the issue presented was “whether, at [Hyles’] request, the [City] . . . can be forced to use TAR (technology assisted review, aka predictive coding) when the City prefers to use keyword searching.”
 In classic Judge Peck manner, he declared that “[t]he short answer is a decisive ‘NO.’” Even though TAR will be permitted in cases before his court, its use won’t be mandated.

 Although he won’t be issuing rulings anymore, this isn’t the last we’ve heard from Judge Peck.
 Now Senior Counsel in the New York office of DLA Piper, he will surely help shape eDiscovery law and practice for years to come, both in private practice and in his participation with the Sedona Conference©.
 And those of us in this industry will be the better for it.

-For more information about how leading cases like those from Judge Peck affect our clients, the eDiscovery they undertake, and the services Level 2 Legal offers, contact Chris.
+For more information about how leading cases like those from Judge Peck affect our clients, the eDiscovery they undertake, and the services Level 2 Legal offers, get in touch with us.